-R&D Magazine honors inventors by identifying the 100 most technologically significant products and advancements for each year and recognizing the winning innovators and their organizations.
-One hundred winners are chosen from an international pool of contestants from universities, private corporations, and government labs.
+R&D Magazine honors inventors by identifying the 100 most technologically significant products and advancements each year and recognizing the winning innovators and their organizations.
+Winners are chosen from an international pool of submissions from universities, private corporations, and government labs.

-In 2013, Sandia researchers and their collaborators earned three R&D 100 awards.
-Since 1976, Sandia has earned 104 of these coveted R&D 100 Awards — often referred to as the "Oscars of invention" or "the Nobel Prizes of technology."
-Sandia wins many of our awards in partnership with private companies, other labs, or universities.
-Recent emphasis on technology transfer has boosted the number of joint submissions.
+In 2018, Sandia researchers and their collaborators earned five R&D 100 Awards.
+Since 1976, Sandia has earned 124 of these coveted awards — often referred to as the "Oscars of invention" or "the Nobel Prizes of technology."
+Sandia wins many of its R&D 100 Awards in partnership with private companies, other labs, and universiites.

 The R&D 100 Awards began in 1963 as the I-R 100s, in keeping with the original name of the magazine, Industrial Research.
 The sole criterion for winning, according to a description released by the magazine, is "demonstrable technological significance compared with competing products and technologies."
 Properties noted by judges include smaller size, faster speed, greater efficiency, and higher environmental consciousness.